 Most private schools and youth organizations also have policies in place requiring employees and volunteers to submit to a criminal history check.

-If for some reason the local DI coordinator cannot arrange for Team Managers to undergo the required background checks, they can ask NH-DI to handle it instead.
+If for some reason the local DI coordinator cannot arrange for Team Managers to undergo the required background checks, they can ask DI to handle it instead.

 We will be using Sterling Volunteers to conduct these background checks.
 Sterling Volunteers (formerly known as Verified Volunteers) provides volunteer screening and background checks for many nonprofits and service organizations.
 In New Hampshire, the list includes FIRST, Special Olympics NH, Southern New Hampshire University, and many other organizations.